It’s a question that comes up a lot. I’ve been mailing millions of pieces of mail a month for the last 15 years.

 It’s really an efficient piece.
 You get a ton of real estate for your money and the postage itself isn’t much over EDDM (Every Door Direct Mail).

 If you are going to mail a product, postcard, or anything for that matter across the country, you will pay more money because it’s not quite as efficient.
-It’s going to go through different post offices, which really increase the price.
+It’s going to go through different post offices, which really increases the price.